 Exams may be rescheduled before official university travel or in the event of an emergency.
 Hospitalization or family death defines an emergency.
 I must be notified before the exam.
-Your lack of planning does not constitute an emergency.
+In the event of illness, I will require a note from your health care provider which indicates that they are aware that you will miss an exam due to the illness.
 In the event of extraordinary circumstances beyond the University's control, the content and/or evaluation scheme in this course is subject to change.

 Dr. Andersen's presentations are all copy written.
 You are not authorized to sell or post to the internet any materials used in this class.
-Exams may not leave the exam room as well.

 The course syllabus is a general plan for the course; deviations to the schedule may be necessary.
 McGill University values academic integrity.
 Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/integrity for more information).
 Students are reminded that cheating in any examination is considered a serious offence that could lead to expulsion from the University.
 Students are not permitted to have, in their possession; any unauthorized materials during an examination.
 Responses on examinations will be checked by the Exam Security Computer Monitoring Program.
 The program detects pairs of students with unusually similar answer patterns on multiple-choice examinations.
 Data generated by this program can be used as admissible evidence, either to initiate or corroborate an investigation or a charge of cheating under Section 16 of the Code of Student Conduct and Disciplinary Procedures.